vt6/vt6/spec/foundation.md

 The only exception to this are delayed responses, which may occur at any point.

 *Rationale:* These rules ensure that, when clients send multiple requests, they will read back the responses in the exact same order.
-This can be used to simplify the message handling code in resource-constrained client implementations.
+This simplifies the message handling code in resource-constrained client implementations.

 ### 3.4.
 Invalid messages, and handling thereof